activeloopai/deeplake/README.md

 ### Deep Lake includes the following features:

 <details>
-  <summary><b>Cloud Agnostic API</b></summary>
+  <summary><b>Multi-Cloud Support (S3, GCP, Azure)</b></summary>
-Use one API to upload, download, and stream datasets to/from AWS S3, Azure, GCP, Activeloop cloud, or local storage.
+Use one API to upload, download, and stream datasets to/from S3, Azure, GCP, Activeloop cloud, local storage, or in-memory storage.
+Compatible with any S3-compatible storage such as MinIO.
 </details>
 <details>
   <summary><b>Native Compression with Lazy NumPy-like Indexing</b></summary>